 “It’s …,” he shakes his head, looking for the right word.
 “Ubiquitous,” he says quietly.

-In the current world, it is easy to mistake, who is the one who really puts things in motion and who is just a caricature that fits perfectly into the world.
+In the current world, it is easy to mistake, who is the one who puts things in motion and who is just a caricature that fits perfectly into the world.
 Our culture always needed villains and heroes, fools and geniuses, scapegoats, and patterns.
 And despite speculation, Elon is not a robot sent from the future to save mankind.
 For nine months, I watched him in everything he did-from thinking about how we would once land on Mars to planning new breakthrough technologies that are about to develop with my colleagues in the field of artificial intelligence.
 I looked at who Elon Musk was, and I found out he was none other than myths and rumors about him.

 A full-fledged technologist and a chess master

 The New York Times refers to him as “the most successful and most important entrepreneur in the world”.
 And it’s no wonder: he is probably the only person behind several billions of companies – PayPal, Tesla, SpaceX, and SolarCity.
 But in his core, Elon is not an entrepreneur or a typical entrepreneur.
-He is an engineer, an inventor, and, as he likes to use, a “technologist”.
+He is an engineer, an inventor, and, as he likes to use it, a “technologist”.
 Thanks to his natural talent for engineering, he can find inefficiencies and shortcomings that affect our civilization.

 Silence follows.
 Musk leaned over his desk and looked at the phone, but did not write or read anything.
 Then he slumped to the floor, his seat cradle.
-I sat down opposite him and began to ask about the details about the publication of Tesla Model 3, which took place a week ago, about how he felt during the stage and told an enthusiastic audience that he had managed to achieve a 14-year plan to produce the first mass-produced electric car.
+I sat down opposite him and began to ask about the details of the publication of Tesla Model 3, which took place a week ago, about how he felt during the stage and told an enthusiastic audience that he had managed to achieve a 14-year plan to produce the first mass-produced electric car.

 The goal, for Musk, was not to produce an electric car with a price of $ 35,000.
-It was essential to produce a $ 35,000 electric car that is so good and demanded that it forces other manufacturers to phase out fossil-fueled cars and produce cars on the market for electricity.
+It was essential to produce a $ 35,000 electric car that is so good and demanded that it force other manufacturers to phase out fossil-fueled cars and produce cars on the market for electricity.
 And to a certain extent, it has succeeded, within two months of the world’s largest automaker (General Motors and Jaguar Land Rover) announced they are planning to end the production of fossil fuel cars and that they spend their time and money on the development and production of electric cars.

 I asked Elon for a question and he stopped me.
 “Wait a minute, I need to go to the toilet.
 Then I ask you to ask me a question again.
 I have to get things out of my mind, “he paused.